NathanSully/CSCI2690FinalProject/README.md

+Our Layout:
+- had the logo of school top right and profile? in the top right?

+header
+-

+Homepage
+- Dalhousie Tutoring home page (Bright yellow page)
+- Academic support page
+- Academic resources

+Search Page
+- course Search page.

+Tutor page
+- list of tutors
+- tutor avalability

+Course Detail page
+- has a break down of the Availble tutors for the course, and helpful  resources

+footer
+-  has a contact us with maiiling address, email, and phone number

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.